davidvrjn/DROP-TABLE/data-manipulation/README.md

 1. `copyfiles()` - Copies all necessary SQL files to the 'Final Statements' directory
 2. `createSQL()` - Creates a complete database setup file
-   - Combines schema from `db-schema/DROP-TABLE.sql` with all data files
+   - Combines schema from `db-schema/DROP-TABLE.sql` with all data files in the 'Final Statements' directory
    - Outputs a single comprehensive SQL file: `DROP-TABLE-COMPLETE.sql`